NannyML/nannyml/docs/deep_dive/california.rst

 Enriching the data
 ==================

-The things needed to be added to the dataset are:
+The things that need to be added to the dataset are:

-- A time aspect
+- A time dimension
-- Partitioning the data
+- Splitting the data into reference and analysis sets
-- Specifying a target to make the problem a classification problem
+- A binary classification target

 .. code-block:: python

-    # add artificiacl timestamp
+    # add artificial timestamp
     timestamps = [dt.datetime(2020,1,1) + dt.timedelta(hours=x/2) for x in df.index]
     df['timestamp'] = timestamps